Commands

 mv "${state}.tmp" "$state"

 crabbox run --id <lease-id-or-slug> reads that marker, syncs into the hydrated $GITHUB_WORKSPACE, and sources the non-secret env file when present.
-The env file should contain stable GitHub/runner context such as GITHUB_WORKSPACE, GITHUB_RUN_ID, RUNNER_TEMP, and RUNNER_TOOL_CACHE; do not persist secrets or OIDC request tokens there.
-Keep the workflow job alive when service containers or job-scoped setup must remain running for the remote command loop. crabbox stop <lease-id-or-slug> writes the .stop marker before releasing the box.
+If no marker exists and actions.workflow is configured, run performs local hydration automatically after sync unless --no-hydrate or --no-sync is set.
+The env file should hold stable GitHub/runner context such as GITHUB_WORKSPACE, GITHUB_RUN_ID, GITHUB_JOB, RUNNER_TEMP, and RUNNER_TOOL_CACHE — never secrets or OIDC request tokens.
+Keep the workflow job alive (via --keep-alive-minutes) only when using --github-runner and service containers or job-scoped setup must stay running for the remote command loop. crabbox stop <lease-id-or-slug> writes the .stop marker before releasing the box.